 When building a plan for (or diving into) content marketing, you’re likely thinking about blog posts.
 Maybe social media posts too.
-But you’d be remiss if you didn’t seriously explore video creation as well.
+But you’d be remiss if you didn’t seriously explore video content creation as well.
 As it turns out, videos can have a huge impact in sales conversion, and be a major player in the success of your other content.

 You may be thinking that as a retail business, you don’t have a lot of opportunity for relevant video topics.
 Or perhaps it feels intimidating to get started without a clear idea of where you’ll be posting them.
 This article should help you recognize some options for video content ideas, and how to make them work best for your business.